 How much am I willing to spend?

-Acting Classes Classical Voice Lessons Ear Training Lessons Essay Writing Tutors Gospel Singing Lessons Jazz Voice Classes Music Performance Lessons Music Theory Lessons Opera Voice Lessons Public Speaking Classes Singing Lessons Speaking Voice Training Speech Coaches Spoken Word Lessons Vocal Training Lessons Voice Lessons Reading Tutors
+Acting Classes Classical Voice Lessons Ear Training Lessons Essay Writing Tutors Gospel Singing Lessons Jazz Voice Classes Music Performance Lessons Music Theory Lessons Opera Voice Lessons Public Speaking Classes Singing Lessons Speaking Voice Training Speaking Coaches Spoken Word Lessons Vocal Training Lessons Voice Lessons Reading Tutors